-However, you can control how you’re looking after yourself and seeing yourself through this difficult time.
+However, what you can control is how you’re looking after yourself and seeing yourself through these unprecedented times.

 Whether you’ve got already got some self care ideas down or you’re seriously in need of some inspiration, here’s how to pamper yourself at home so you can look and feel fabulous, no matter what’s going on outside your door.